-Please note, Explanatory notes are included in italics to provide additional guidance and do not form part of the enforceable rules."
-This ensures users understand what is legally binding the explanatory notes set out in this policy document do not form part of the Rules but have been inserted into the Policy Document in italics so as to explain the provisions and reasons for the Rules.
+Please note, the explanatory notes set out in this policy document do not form part of the Rules but have been inserted into the Policy Document in italics so as to explain the provisions and reasons for the Rules.

 All graves will be sold subject to the Rules set out in this Policy Document (which may be amended from time to time by the Council), together with any statutory legislation relating to 1) the provision of the services and 2) the management, regulation and control of Council owned and/or managed cemeteries and crematoria, and issued by central government and any other competent authority under which the Council is bound to comply.